SchmidtRichard/Authentication-Security/README.md

 SECRET=Thisisourlittlesecret.
 ```

-Back in the `app.js` file, you need to delete and update the the below (check against )
+Back in the `app.js` file, you need to delete and update the the below (check against previous code)

 ```js
 /*